Thomas F. Cole (businessman): Copper

-Cole and his investors created the Calumet and Arizona Copper Company in 1901.
+Cole and his investors created the Calumet and Arizona Mining Company in 1901.
 Their first mine, the Irish Mag in Bisbee, Arizona, was the richest strike in the region at the time.
 C&A also built a 500-ton smelter for copper development in the Bisbee area.
 In 1906 he was named president of the Butte Coalition Mining Company.
 Later that year he and two others from Duluth formed the Greene-Cananea Copper Company with capital stock valued at $60,000,000.

 Death

 Cole continued to live in Duluth until he left for New York in 1916.
 Retiring in 1926 he moved to California.
 In 1939 he committed suicide by shooting himself in his garden at his Pasadena estate.
-He died at the age of 77.
+He died at the age of 76.